intentional-ai/intentional/docs/plugins.md

     Work in progress

-Every layer of an Intentional bot that is configurable from the configuration file (interfaces, bot structures, model client, tools etc) can be expanded through a plugin.
+Every layer of an Intentional bot that is configurable from the configuration file (interfaces, bot structures, LLM client, tools etc) can be expanded through a plugin.

 ## Writing your own plugins